Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 Roses are one of the easier perennials to propagate or reproduce.
 The following methods can be used to propagate Knock Out roses:

-Via Air Layering:
+Via Air Layering

-- Take a plastic disposable water bottle and cut a 1 inch hole in the bottom, and then a slit from that hole up the side of the bottle.
+- Take a plastic disposable water bottle and cut a one-inch hole in the bottom, and then a slit from that hole up the side of the bottle.
 Fill it half with seed starting mix.
 Stick the branch with the exposed inner layer into that water bottle, and fill the rest of the way up with soil.

-Knock Out roses do great when planted together, but also go well with other plants.
+Knock Out roses do great when planted together, but they also go well with other plants.
 They are commonly paired with salvia and stella del oro daylilies—the combination of red, purple, and yellow creates a colorful show all summer long.
 They look nice also with evergreens like juniper or cypress.
 Planting them with evergreens is a good idea—in the winter, rose bushes are not very attractive, and the evergreens can steal the show for a while until spring comes.
 A great annual to plant with roses is alyssum.
 The Chicago Botanic Gardens has rows and rows of roses in different colors surrounded by white alyssum, and it is a beautiful, fragrant show every year.

 Pests and Diseases

-Once your rose bush is infected with rose rosette, there is very little possibility that you’ll be able to safe it.
+Once your rose bush is infected with rose rosette, there is very little possibility that you’ll be able to save it.
 Some gardeners claim to have had success by pruning away the discolored shoots, but this is usually only a temporary fix—the virus will come back in a matter of months or years, and eventually kill the plant.
-The longer you leave an infected rosebush in your garden, the more chances there are that the virus will spread to other rosebushes.
+The longer you leave an infected rose bush in your garden, the more chances there are that the virus will spread to other rosebushes.
 It is more likely to spread the closer rose bushes are to each other.
 Knock Out roses planted in masses have seen devastating plant loss in many cases where the entire landscaping had to be redone due to rose rosette.

 Rose Rosette vs. Normal Red Colored Growth